CodePushGo/website/src/content/blog/en/capacitor-plugin-contribution-guide.md

 To make a meaningful contribution with your plugin, it's important to follow the established process and meet community standards.
 This includes sticking to Capacitor's coding guidelines and thoroughly testing your work.

 The PR checklist highlights the need for high-quality submissions.
-If your plugin supports live updates, integrating with Capgo (as mentioned earlier) can help you release updates quickly without waiting for app store approvals.
+If your plugin supports live updates, integrating with CodePushGo (as mentioned earlier) can help you release updates quickly without waiting for app store approvals.

 Once your PR is merged, stay involved by tracking issues and releasing version updates.
 Regular interaction with the community, consistent maintenance, and [keeping up with Capacitor updates](https://capgo.app/plugins/capacitor-updater/) will ensure your plugin stays useful and relevant.